Nashville Predators: Ownership dispute

 On June 23, 2016, Freeman filed a $250 million lawsuit against the Nashville Predators and Cigarran.
 His claim was that his ownership stake has been improperly diluted by Cigarran failing to notify him of capital calls, and that he had not received loan guaranty fees that the ownership group had agreed to pay him.
 The lawsuit stated that Freeman initially owned a 48% share, while the holding company for the Nashville Predators stated that Freeman controlled less than 1% of ownership in the team at the time of the suit.
 This dilution was exacerbated by the existence of two classes of investments in the Predators: the common units owned by Freeman were subject to capital calls; the Series A units originally owned by Del Biaggio and his minority partner were not subject to capital calls.

 The dispute was sent to court-ordered arbitration on July 29, 2016, under the supervision of NHL commissioner Gary Bettman.
 As of January 25, 2018, arbitration was continuing in the unresolved dispute.
 The outcome may remain undisclosed, as the arbitration is private.

 Bill Haslam purchases majority stake

 On June 17, 2022, the Predators announced that former Governor of Tennessee Bill Haslam would purchase shares in the club and become majority owner over the course of several years.
-Haslam’s brother, Jimmy Haslam, is the owner of the Cleveland Browns and the Columbus Crew.
+Haslam's brother, Jimmy Haslam, is the owner of the Cleveland Browns and the Columbus Crew.

+Broadcasters

+Local television rights of Predators games are held by FanDuel Sports Network South (formerly Bally Sports South), with its territory covering Tennessee, Georgia, most of Kentucky, northern Mississippi and northern Alabama.
+Radio coverage is carried by the Nashville Predators Radio Network, whose flagship station is WPRT-FM.